shark764/level-up-security/README.md

  - This application uses **Redis** , so in order to get started locally follow these steps:
     1. On the root project please run `docker-compose up`
     2. On any terminal for Redis cli you can use `redis-insight` (Download here)[https://redislabs.com/redis-enterprise/redis-insight/]
-    3. Or if you want you can run the `redis-cli` via **docker**  running on any terminal :  `docker run -it --network mobilebff_default --rm redis redis-cli -h redislul`
+    3. Or if you want you can run the `redis-cli` via **docker**  running on any terminal :  `docker run -it --network securitylul_default --rm redis redis-cli -h redislul`

 # Notes on developing:
     - Linters and Format are added to this project so please everytime you submit a PR, run the command: `npm run prettify`, and fix any errors that pops up.